-People with ER-positive tumors tend to have better survival than those with ER-negative tumors.
+People with ER-positive breast cancers tend to have better survival than people with ER-negative breast cancers.

 As the studies below show, 5-year survival after diagnosis is about 10 percent better for women with ER-positive breast cancer than for those with ER-negative tumors.

-However, after about 5 years, this survival difference begins to decrease and over time, goes away [1-2].
-ER-negative breast cancers tend to come back (recur) earlier than ER-positive cancers, so 10-year survival may not differ [1-2].
+After about 5 years, this survival difference begins to decrease and over time, goes away [1-2].

 Learn about the strengths and weaknesses of different types of studies.